 Our goal is to provide all services to donors or visitors in an accessible, efficient and friendly manner while maintaining their privacy.
 If you have comments or questions regarding privacy, please contact us.

-We may disclose personal information when required by law or in the good-faith belief that such action is necessary in order to conform to the edicts of the law, or comply with legal process served on Irish Guide Dogs.
+We may disclose personal information when required by law or in the good-faith belief that such action is necessary in order to conform to the edicts of the law, or comply with legal process served on Irish Guide Dogs for the Blind.

 For more information